-I was disappointed with the low key ending, in keeping with the realistic feeling of the whole series, the train journey to Romania involved a limited amount of action, some tension and a lot of looking sad.
-Here for example is Pakulski feeling down about the dismemberment of his country between the voracious war machines of Nazi Germany and the Soviet Union.
+The low key ending disappointed me, although it was in keeping with the realistic feeling of the entire series.
+The train journey to Romania involved a limited amount of action, some tension and a lot of looking sad.
+Here, for example, is Pakulski feeling gloomy about the dismemberment of his country between the voracious war machines of Nazi Germany and the Soviet Union.

-And well Pakulski might look sad, the epilogue informs us 90% of Warsaw was destroyed during the Second World War.
+And well Pakulski might look sad – the epilogue informs us the Germans and Russian destroyed ninety percent of Warsaw during the Second World War.

 Alternative Movie Poster

-Here is my design for an alternate poster for Spies of Warsaw.
+Here’s my design for an alternate poster for Spies of Warsaw.
 The idea was to produce an image that focussed on the miniseries strength – atmosphere.
-The poster is based on the picture of Marcin Dorocinski above, and the font and the stark black and white are both reminiscent of classic spy films of the 1940s and 1950s like The Third Man.
+I based the poster on the picture of Marcin Dorocinski above, and the font and the stark black and white are both reminiscent of classic films of the 1940s and 1950s like The Third Man.
 Click the image to see my alternative posters for other spy thrillers.

 Spies of Warsaw: My Verdict